The Housing Authority of the County of Monterey (HACM)

 Inventory Home Possessions

 Make a record of your possessions to help you claim reimbursement in case of loss or damage.
 Store this information in a safe deposit box or other secure (flood/fire safe) location to ensure the records survive a disaster.
-Include photographs or video of the interior and exterior of your home as well as cars, boats and recreational vehicles.
-Also, have photos of durable medical equipment and be sure to make a record of the make and model numbers for each item.
+Include photographs or videos of the interior and exterior of your home as well as cars, boats, and recreational vehicles.
+Also, have photos of durable medical equipment, and be sure to make a record of the make and model numbers for each item.
 Get professional appraisals of jewelry, collectibles, artwork, or other items that may be difficult to evaluate.
-Make copies of receipts and canceled checks showing the cost for valuable items.
+Make copies of receipts and canceled checks showing the cost of valuable items.

 Vital Records and Documents

 Vital family records and other important documents such as birth and marriage certificates, social security cards, passports, wills, deeds, and financial, insurance, and immunization records should be kept in a safe deposit box or other safe location.

 In a disaster, ordinary items in the home can cause injury and damage.
 Take these steps to reduce your risk:

 Have a professional repair of defective electrical wiring and leaky gas connections.

 Place large, heavy objects on lower shelves and hang pictures and mirrors away from beds.